 - Visiting- and leadership programmes for decision makers and opinion makers to contribute to increased capacity and to create conditions for new initiatives, collaborations and partnerships.

 - Project support to meet common challenges in the region and to promote democracy, human rights and freedom of expression.
+Support is offered through the following types of funding; seed funding, third country participation, and Creative Force.

 - Communication and events aimed at increasing exchanges and dialogue between actors in the region.